aws-samples/using-bedrock-guardrails-with-bedrock-agents-to-improve-adversarial-robustness/README.md

 This repository contains a couple of notebooks for the __Bedrock Agents__ class at  __Amazon Machine Learning University__ .
 Our mission is to make Machine Learning accessible to everyone.
 We have courses available across many topics of machine learning and believe knowledge of ML can be a key enabler for success.
 These notebook represent some real-world use cases with Bedrock Agents.

 ---
+__AWS Blog Post__

+The AWS Blog post for this repository can be found in this link(https://aws.amazon.com/blogs/machine-learning/improve-llm-application-robustness-with-amazon-bedrock-guardrails-and-amazon-bedrock-agents/)

+---

 __Project : Using Bedrock Guardrails with Bedrock Agents to Improve Adversarial Robustness__